 View, modify, or delete programming parameters of a recorder.

-Control the movement of all motion cameras directly with the workstation mouse of the SMS (PTZ control).
+Control the movement of all motion cameras directly with the EntraPass Workstation mouse of the SMS (PTZ control).

 Export camera images to hard disk and video vault (capable of exporting multiple formats, password protected to protect chain of evidence).